José Luis Aguilar López-Barajas, Ph.D.

 2014: Research assistant, Lech Walesa Institute, Jagellonian University of Krakow

-2017–2021: PhD researcher, Friedrich Schiller University of Jena, project: The GDR and the European dictatorships after 1945
+2017–2021: PhD researcher, Friedrich Schiller University Jena, project: The GDR and the European dictatorships after 1945

 2021: Research fellow, Stiftung Ettersberg (Erfurt)